Hiking the Great Wall of China is probably on everyones bucket list. I know it was on mine and I’ve been blessed enough to have done it…TWICE!

 Mutianyu Great Wall is one of the best preserved and best-know Great Wall sections.
 Compared to the popular Badaling section, Mutianyu is a bit steeper.

 Once you’ve reached the top of the wall you can go left or right, head left towards the signs of the cable car.
 You can hike for miles up the steep steps of the Great Wall and the views are out of this world.
-If you keep hiking you’ll hit the part where the Great Wall starts to become unrestored.
+If you keep hiking the Great Wall of China you’ll hit the part of the wall that is unrestored.
 It is “blocked” but you can easily hop over the “blockage” and continue walking on the rundown part.

 On this particular day we got rained out before we made it back off the wall.
 We waited out the storm in an old watch tower and ate some snacks and drank a victory beer.
 Since we weren’t on a guided tour we had nothing but time, an experience we wouldn’t of had if we were with a tour group.